 In the outdoor game, Hedlund played with the Richardson Rockets, who won the 1991 SISL Championship and reached the 1991 Lamar Hunt U.S. Open Cup Final.
 Hedlund helped the Rockets reach new heights in American soccer by reaching the fourth round of the 1992 CONCACAF Champions Cup.
 The Dallas Rocketswere one of only three United States teams to reach the fourth round of the Champions Cup in the pre-Major League Soccerera (1969-1994), but fell in the fourth round to Club America in Estadio Azteca in Mexico City.He played with the United States Olympic team under Manfred Schellscheidt in the lead up to the 1984 Summer Olympics, but missed the Olympic Tournament due to injury.
 With the United States, Hedlund played tournaments in South Korea, Sweden, Finland and Malaysia.

 A four-year letterwinner at Midwestern State University, Hedlund was twice voted to the NAIA All-America team in college.
 He scored 26 goals and added 12 assists, playing several different positions on the pitch.
 He was named the Most Valuable Player in the 1983 NAIA National Tournament, as he led the Mustangs to the championship game.
 He is a member of Midwestern State's Athletic Hall of Honor.

-The Plano native holds a bachelor's degree in criminal justice from Midwestern State and resides in Argyle with his wife, Julie, and sons Chad, whoplays football for Wake Forest,and Cole, who set the national high school football record in field goals made for Argyle High School in 2011.
+The Plano native holds a bachelor's degree in criminal justice from Midwestern State and resides in Argyle with his wife, Julie.
+They have two sons: Chad, who played football at Wake Forest and SMU and Cole, who is currently on the Mean Green football team and set the national high school football record for field goals made for Argyle High School in 2011.